-Department of Visual and Performing Arts
+Theatre Department of Visual and Performing Arts

-John H. Hood, Associate Professor (2004) B.F.A., Arizona State University; M.F.A., University of Minnesota Sam O'Connell (2010)
+John H. Hood, Professor (2004) B.F.A., Arizona State University; M.F.A., University of Minnesota

-B.A., M.A., Washington University; Ph.D., Northwestern University

-Adam Zahler, Assistant Professor (2007) B.A., University of Vermont; M.F.A., University of Virginia
+Sam O'Connell (2010) B.A., M.A., Washington University; Ph.D., Northwestern University Adam Zahler, Associate Professor (2007), Department Chair B.A., University of Vermont; M.F.A., University of Virginia

-The theatre program offers courses in theatre history, children's theatre, design and performance.
+The theatre program offers courses in theatre history, theatre for young audiences, design and performance.
 Mainstage productions, some in cooperation with the music program, are produced on a regular basis.
 Advanced students are encouraged to stage their own laboratory shows and also to intern with local theatre companies.
 The theatre faculty teaches interdisciplinary courses with faculty from Art and Music.